-At Norton sub Hamdon and West Chinnock Schools, pupils can raise their concerns by speaking with a member of staff.
-School staff must recognise that because of their day-to-day contact with children, they are well placed to observe the outward signs of abuse and must include such observation as a part of their day-to-day duties.
+At Norton sub Hamdon and West Chinnock Schools, learners can raise their concerns pupils can raise their concerns (suggest omit this duplication) by speaking with a member of staff.
+School staff must recognise that because of the day to day contact with children, they are well placed to observe the outward signs of abuse and must include such observation as a part of their day-to-day duties.
 Any concerns, however they are raised, will be treated seriously.